 5. Wiseman, Matthew S. “Afterword.”
 In The Selected Works of George R. Lindsey: Operational Research, Strategic Studies, and Canadian Defence in the Cold War, George R. Lindsey, edited by Matthew S. Wiseman, 219–23.
 Toronto: University of Toronto Press, 2019.

-Reviews published in American Review of Canadian Studies, British Journal of Canadian Studies, Canadian Bulletin of Medical History, Canadian Military History, H-Diplo, Histoire sociale/Social History, International Journal, Isis, Journal of Military and Strategic Studies, Labour/Le Travail, Scientia Canadensis
+Reviews published in American Review of Canadian Studies, British Journal of Canadian Studies, Canadian Bulletin of Medical History, Canadian Military History, H-Environment, H-Diplo, Histoire sociale/Social History, International Journal, Isis, Journal of Military and Strategic Studies, Labour/Le Travail, Scientia Canadensis